dr-jts/postgis-patterns/lines/network.md

 1. TOC
 {:toc}

-## Find Shortest Path through linear network
+## Find Diameter (Longest Path) of Network
 <https://gis.stackexchange.com/questions/295199/how-do-i-select-the-longest-connected-lines-from-postgis-st-approximatemedialaxi>

 ![](https://i.stack.imgur.com/lLqqW.jpg)

 ### PostGIS Idea
-Input Parameters: linear network MultiLineString, start point, end point
+Input Parameters: MultiLineString

 Start and End point could be snapped to nearest endpoints if not already in network Maybe also function to snap a network?